igorski/bitmappery/README.md

 BitMappery works with entities known as a `Document`.
-A Document contains several `Layer`s, each of which define their content, transformation, `Filters`, etc. Each of the nested entity properties has its own factory (see `src/factories`).
+A Document contains several `Layer`s, each of which define their content, transformation, `Filters`, etc. Each of the nested entity properties has its own factory (see `src/model/factories`).
 The Document is managed by the Vuex `document-module.ts`.

-The types for each of these are defined in `src/definitions/document.ts`.
+The types for each of these are defined in the `src/model/types` folder.

 ## Document rendering and interactions